BABISH

 2.

-Heat the oil over medium high heat until the vegetables begin to bubble, then reduce the heat the medium-low and continue to cook the vegetable for 10 minutes or until they begin to brown.
+Heat the oil over medium high heat until the vegetables begin to bubble, then reduce the heat to medium-low and continue to cook the vegetable for 10 minutes or until they begin to brown.

 3.